Importing & editing experiment sample data

 Metadata columns

 In subsequent columns following the sample ID, list out biological factors or variables in your experiment.
-For example:
+For example, these columns might include Age, Sex, Time point, Drug, Dose, Genotype, Treatment, Condition, Tissue, etc.

 FASTQ file columns